jfhcl/connect-v2v-translation-with-cx-options/README.md

      `npm run configure`

    - When prompted, provide the following parameters:
      - `cognito-domain-prefix`: Amazon Cognito hosted UI domain prefix, where users will be redirected during the login process.
-The domain prefix has to be unique, and you could put your Amazon Connect Instance Alias to it.
-For example: connect-v2v-instance-alias
+The domain prefix has to be unique, between 1 and 63 characters long, contains no special characters, and no keywords: `aws`, `amazon`, or `cognito` (RegEx pattern: `^[a-z0-9](?:[a-z0-9\-]{0,61}[a-z0-9])?$`).
+You could put your Amazon Connect Instance Alias to it, for example: connect-v2v-instance-alias
      - `cognito-callback-urls`: Please provide a callback URL for the Amazon Cognito authorization server to call after users are authenticated.
 For now, set it as `https://localhost:5173`, we will come back to it once our front-end is deployed.
      - `cognito-logout-urls`: Please provide a logout URL where user is to be redirected after logging out.
 For now, set it as `https://localhost:5173`, we will come back to it once our front-end is deployed.
      - `connect-instance-url`: Amazon Connect instance URL that solution will use.
 For example: `https://connect-instance-alias.my.connect.aws` (or `https://connect-instance-alias.awsapps.com`)